Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 It's a good question!

-And the answer is you need to cut it off at source.
+And the answer is you need to cut it off at source and stop it this anger from developing in the first place.

 And you can do this by changing how you think about your pain experience.

-How To Not Allow Anger To Ruin Your Relationships
+How To Prevent Anger From Ruining Your Relationships

 But the effects of anger on your relationships can be just as severe.